SheCodesAus/she-codes-crowdfunding-api-project-Ijeona/README.md

   - [X] The project the pledge is for
   - [X] The supporter
   - [X] Whether the pledge is anonymous
-  - [X] A comment to go with the pledge
+  - [] A comment to go with the pledge | Code under construction

 ### Implement suitable update delete
 ​